 On December 29, 2021, the Company entered into the SPA with POSCO whereby NorthWest will purchase all of POSCO's remaining interest in KCC for total consideration of \$11 million, payable in common shares of NorthWest.
 KCC's primary asset is the Kwanika project and was previously presented as an equity accounted for joint venture.
 On February 23, 2022, following receipt of all required approvals, the Company completed the Tranche 1 issuance to POSCO pursuant to the SPA by issuing 5,194,805 common shares.
 As part of the Tranche 1 closing, the shareholder joint venture agreement among the parties has been terminated and any interest or rights of POSCO with respect to the Kwanika project under the shareholder joint venture agreement, including offtake rights, terminated.
 On April 25, 2022, the Company completed the Tranche 2 issuance to POSCO by issuing 5,934,718 common shares.
-The Company is currently coordinating closing of Tranche 3 with POSCO and working with POSCO to obtain the necessary approvals from applicable Korean regulators.
+On September 6, 2022, the Company completed the Tranche 3 issuance to POSCO by issuing 7,228,916 common shares.

-At June 30, 2022, the Company has recorded a liability for the remaining \$3 million to be paid to POSCO in the form of common shares to be issued.
-Following the Tranche 1 closing and the dissolution of the shareholder joint venture agreement, the Company has assessed it has control over KCC and have consolidated KCC from such point, resulting in the Company consolidating KCC's working capital of \$0.1 million and interest in the Kwanika project of \$16.4 million.
+Following the Tranche 1 closing and the dissolution of the shareholder joint venture agreement, the Company has assessed it has control over KCC and have consolidated KCC from such point, resulting in the Company consolidating 100% of KCC's working capital of \$0.1 million and interest in the Kwanika project of \$16.4 million as an exploration and evaluation asset.

-The fair value of the total consideration of \$10.3 million exceeded POSCO's share of the net assets of KCC at the time of the transaction by \$5.7 million and this has been recorded as an addition to the cost of the Kwanika mineral property in the Company consolidated statement of financial position.
+The fair value of the total consideration of \$10.3 million exceeded POSCO's share of the net assets of KCC at the time of the transaction by \$5.7 million and this has been recorded as an addition to the cost of the consolidated Kwanika mineral property in the Company consolidated statement of financial position, to bring the overall value of the Kwanika exploration and evaluation asset to \$22.1 million.